Camp FAQs

 Yes!
 A sibling discount will automatically apply at checkout when registering two or more students.

 Scholarship opportunities may be available for families facing hardship, for BIPOC students, and for those from backgrounds historically underrepresented in the arts.
-Please contact us to discuss possibilities.
+We have limited funds available, and they are first come first serve.
+If accepted into the program, families can request a 25%-75% reduction in tuition for one week of camp programming for one child.

 All cancellations must be submitted via email to emily@childsplayny.com.
 Please state the child’s name and camp session you are cancelling.
 There will be no refunds.